thurst0/Angular-Schema-Editor/README.md

 You may want to modify to style the form or add validations to the form controls.
 I prefer to leave the validations in the model.

-You can also use this schema data to create grids, charts, etc.
+I've provided an example use case, in the form of a grid with some form components.

+Dependencies are all included in the project.
+Primarily bootstrap, angular, ui-grid.
+No steps to setting up beyond downloading.

 Demo here : https://plnkr.co/edit/xa5EsR?p=info

-## ng-schema
+## JSON Schema

+FormController.js, form.html

-This is a directive that can build a form using specified JSON meta data.
-This data can be
+This is a schema that can build a form using specified JSON meta data.

 By specifying some meta data, you can quickly build a screen without coding the UI.

 This is especially helpful for a use case requiring screens with a lot of inputs or filters.

 Once you have the screen and have specified the data collection, you can code what you want to do with the input data.

-## schema editor
+## Schema Editor

+script.js, index.html

 In addition I've supplied a screen you can use to build the JSON meta data and output it.
 This allows you to add columns and specify data about the columns.